Board of Trustees

 Meet the Board of Trustees:

-Ella Kumar is married with 3 children attending the Mt Roskill Campus schools.
+Ella Kumar is a past student of MRGS.
+She is married with 3 children, Telisha, Akash (past students), and Karishma currently attending Mt Roskill Grammar School.
+She has been on Boards of Trustees for a total of 15 years; 8 years at Mt Roskill Grammar School.
 She has a passion to help our communities live healthier lifestyles and loves working with people and assisting the community.
-Ella is a Justice of Peace of NZ, a Marriage Celebrant, and is on the Mt Roskill Grammar and Primary School Board of Trustees.
+Ella works for Procare Health Ltd, and she is a Justice of the Peace, and a Marriage Celebrant.
 She takes a lot of interest in children’s activities to help those who are our leaders of tomorrow.

 Ewe Leong Lim is a senior partner of the Auckland office of Anthony Harper, Lawyers.
 He specialises in corporate and commercial law.
 Ewe Leong has been an elected trustee of the school since 2007.

-Marjet Pot has been on the BoT for 6 years and enjoys working with the committed Board members to lead the school.
+Marjet Pot has been on the BoT since 2004 and enjoys working with the committed Board members to lead the school.
 She wants to ensure that Mt Roskill Grammar offers a wide range of educational, sporting and social opportunities to enable all students to realise their dreams and potential and to become valued citizens in the community.

 Interested In Becoming a Member of the Board?